 Specific time of the year, like a season or a period of school holidays, can have a significant effect on tourism demand.
 Typically, if using monthly data, twelve seasonal dummy variables are included in the model and similarly four seasonal dummy variables are incorporated regarding the quarterly data (Shareef et al., 2008).

-An outbreak of a disease, organization of Olympic Games, terrorist attacks, oil crises, wars, all of these are just some among many examples of one-off events, which can be captured by inclusion of a dummy variable (Song et al., 2009).
+An outbreak of a disease, organization of Olympic Games, terrorist attacks, oil crises, wars, all of these is just some among many examples of one-off events, which can be captured by the inclusion of a dummy variable (Song et al., 2009).
 Salleh et al. (2007) described and assessed the impacts of SARS (which stands for Severe Acute Respiratory Syndrome) on international tourist arrivals to Malaysia.
-They investigated the effect of this infectious disease by including a dummy variable for the SARS outbreak in 2003 and estimated it had a negative effect on tourism ows from all of the seven Asian origin countries that were included in their analysis.
+They investigated the effect of this infectious disease by including a dummy variable for the SARS outbreak in 2003 and estimated it had a negative effect on tourism owes from all of the seven Asian origin countries that were included in their analysis.

 Terrorist events are responsible for an abrupt change in tourists’ decision making and negatively impact upon global tourism demand.
-Tourists fear for their safety, and moreover, they are discouraged from travelling by heightened security checks resulting in delays in transport systems.
-However, the apprehension towards travelling doesn’t last long.
+Tourists fear for their safety, and moreover, they are discouraged from traveling by heightened security checks resulting in delays in transport systems.
+However, the apprehension towards traveling doesn’t last long.
 The impact of a terrorist event on tourism is apparent particularly in the short run and has only a limited effect in the long-run (Middleton et al., 2001).
-During the last decade, the impact of September 11, 2001 attacks on the volume of tourism has been frequently analysed.
+During the last decade, the impact of September 11, 2001 attacks on the volume of tourism has been frequently analyzed.
 It had an extraordinary profound effect on tourism demand across countries all over the world.
 The aftermath of 9/11 wasn’t sensed only in the United States but also worldwide because of its unprecedented scale that shocked the whole world.